-Where R= radius piston (cm), T is time to traverse the distance L (sec), L= length of flag (mm), $\rho$ = apparent melt density of polymer (g/cc)
+Where R = radius piston (cm), T is time to traverse the distance L (sec), L = radius piston (cm), L = radius pis length of flag (mm), ρ = apparent melt density of polymer (g/cc)

 You should determine the melt densities for your material using your own melt indexer.
 Variations in technique and difference in material grades can cause differences from user to user.
 The following table of melt densities can be used as a general guide if you get values which differ by more than 10% from these chances are you are doing something incorrectly.
 Fillers, reinforcing agents etc. tend to increase the melt density of the material.
 Notice that apparent melt density is a function of temperature.
 In general, the solid-state density is a very poor estimate of the melt density and should not be used.